Battle of Valverde: Confederate forces

+Prelude

 Sibley led his brigade to within fifteen miles south of Fort Craig during the evening of February 13.
 Judging the fort to be too strong to be taken by assault, Sibley deployed his brigade in a line for the next three days, hoping to lure the Federals into the open, but Canby, not trusting his volunteer troops, refused to attack.

 As they were down to a few days' rations, the Confederates could not wait indefinitely, so at a council of war on the 18th, Sibley ordered the army to cross the Rio Grande and move up the eastern side of the river to the ford near Valverde, six miles north of Fort Craig, hoping to cut Union communications between the fort and their headquarters in Santa Fe.

-By the 20th the Confederate army, under cover of the hills between it and the river, was opposite Fort Craig.
-Confederate Col. Thomas Green attempted to place artillery on the heights overlooking the river and fort, but Canby had anticipated the move forcing the Texans to make a 'dry camp' on the night of the 20th.
-About midnight, Union Captain James Craydon tried to blow up a few rebel picket posts by sending mules loaded with barrels of fused gunpowder into the Confederate lines, but the faithful old army mules insisted on wandering back toward the Union camp before blowing to bits.
-Although the only casualties were two mules, the explosions stampeded a herd of Confederate beef cattle and horses into the Union's lines, so depriving Green's troops of some much-needed provisions and horses.
+By the 20th, the Confederate army, under cover of the hills between it and the river, was opposite Fort Craig.
+Confederate Col. Thomas Green attempted to place artillery on the heights overlooking the river and fort, but Canby had anticipated the move, forcing the Texans to make a dry camp (that is, a camp with no source of fresh water) on the night of the 20th.
+About midnight, Union Captain James Graydon tried to blow up a few Rebel picket posts by sending mules loaded with barrels of fused gunpowder into the Confederate lines, but the faithful old army mules wandered back toward the Union camp before blowing to bits.
+Although the only casualties were two mules, the explosions stampeded a herd of Confederate beef cattle and horses into the Union's lines, depriving Green's troops of some much-needed provisions and horses.